Gateway to external markets

 Sunshine Coast Airport is home to a wide range of aviation businesses and services, including maintenance and training.

-With the airport expansion project due for completion in 2020, Sunshine Coast Airport continues to support the growing needs of existing markets and develop direct passenger and freight services into Asia, the South Pacific and beyond.
+With the airport expansion project completed in 2020, Sunshine Coast Airport continues to support the growing needs of existing markets and develop direct passenger and freight services into Asia, the South Pacific and beyond.

 The Port of Brisbane is Queensland’s largest general cargo port and Australia’s fastest growing container port, located just over an hour away by the national highway.